-HVAC SEO is extremely competitive.
-When it comes to beating your competition online, you need to be as strategic as possible with your search marketing.
+When it comes to local search, HVAC SEO is extremely competitive.
+To beat your competition online, you need to be as strategic as possible with your search marketing.
 Lets be honest, most HVAC companies have a website, a Google maps listing and maybe a Facebook page with little to no activity, and not much else.

 While this is a good starting point, there is more work to be done.